jaderabbit/botcon2016/README.md

 ## Installation
 You'll need to install python 2.7

-You can `pip install` the following packages
+You can `pip install` the following packages:

 1. jupyter
 2. gensim
 3. nltk
 4. theano
 5. keras

 or you can simply run